roytanck/rt-plugin-report/README.txt

 == Changelog ==

+= 9.1.9.3.7 (2021-12-12) =
+pulled from master branch:
+* Fixed an issue where the exported CSV filename contained the wrong month (thanks, @zodiac1978)
+* Skip the wordpress.org API call if the plugin's Update URI is set (thanks, @zodiac1978)
+* Tested with WP 5.8.2

 = 9.1.9.1.7 (2021-05-02) =
 * Fixed a minor issues that could cause problems with the plugin's translations.